 As mentioned, there are millions of Americans who have an AUD or alcohol addiction.
 In fact, the NIAAA goes on to report that one out of ten children lives in a home with a parent who has a problem with alcohol.
 Getting the right treatment is the first step to healing not only yourself but also your loved ones who may be impacted by AUD.

 When it comes to treatment for an AUD, there are many facets.
 The first is getting into an alcohol addiction treatment program that provides comprehensive care utilizing evidence-based treatments.
 Types of behavioral therapy like cognitive-behavioral therapy (CBT) and dialectical-behavioral therapy (DBT) are useful in the treatment of alcohol issues.
-(Learn about Futures’ evidence-based treatments.)
+(At Futures’ our evidence-based treatment is carried out by highly skilled mental health professionals.
+Learn more about Futures’ evidence-based treatments here.)

-In addition, there are certain medications that have been approved by the Federal Drug Administration (FDA) and are helpful in AUD.
+In addition, there are certain medications that have been approved by the U.S. Food and Drug Administration (FDA) that are helpful in AUD.
 These medications are intended to help people stop or reduce drinking and decrease the chance of relapse.
 Some treatment centers offer medication-assisted treatment options as well as medically supervised detox programs.

 The next important piece in the treatment of AUD or any other type of addiction is getting a support system after clinical treatment ends.
 Addiction treatment centers with strong and vibrant alumni groups can help.
 In addition, support groups such as Alcoholics Anonymous (AA), Refuge Recovery, SMART Recovery, and more play a huge role in helping those with an AUD remain sober for the long haul.

 Most people who need help for alcohol addiction begin with treatment—which is a great place to start.
-Learning more about alcoholism as well as your specific triggers, other mental health issues possibly being masked, how family and your past plays into your current situation, and more can be vital in recovery.
+Learning more about alcoholism as well as your specific triggers, other co-occurring mental health issues possibly being masked, how family and your past plays into your current situation, and more can be vital in your recovery process.
 However, once treatment ends, many leaving treatment are fearful of being in the ‘real world’ with no support.

-Futures extensive and comprehensive discharge planning specialists help patients locate and connect with the support in their communities they will need to help support their recovery.
+Futures extensive and comprehensive discharge planning specialists help patients locate and connect with the support in their communities they will need to help support their recovery journey.

 Additionally, there are those who are unable or unwilling to attend treatment.
-In both of these situations, support groups like AA have proven very valuable for those seeking long-term recovery from alcohol or another substance.
+In both of these situations, support groups like AA have become powerful tools for those seeking long-term recovery from alcohol or another substance.

 Seven Popular Apps for Addiction

 Today, there is a new twist on support outside of clinical treatment.
-Apps for addiction have started to flood the market.
-And while some of these are helpful and some are not, it’s important to explore all possible options when it comes to support for staying sober.
+Smartphone apps for addiction have started to flood the market.
+And while some of these are helpful as a recovery tool, some are not, it’s important to explore all possible options when it comes to support in your journey to recovery.

 There are various apps to help with different pieces of sobriety.
 Let’s explore a few of the apps for addiction found to be most helpful to those with an AUD or substance use disorder (SUD).

 This free sober app acts in much the same way as Facebook.
 Individuals create an online portfolio and then are able to connect with others who are sober, trying to get sober, or just considering it.
-Anonymous check-ins on sobriety status, mood, and other items are part of this app.
+Anonymous check-ins on sobriety status (sobriety tracker), mood, and other items are part of this app.
 In addition, users can turn on their GPS and see others using the app who are working on sobriety nearby.
 This can be helpful while traveling or if you’re new to an area.
+This phone app also sends you daily motivational messages to keep you encouraged, as well as a conversation forum and assistance in finding appropriate educational resources and content.

-‘Daily Quests’ is one of the popular features of this app.
-Daily Quests suggests small things to do throughout the day to keep a positive mental attitude, work past triggers, and improve your mood.
+‘Daily Quests’ is one of the most popular additional features of this app.
+Daily Quests suggests small things to do throughout the day to keep a positive mental attitude, work past triggers, improve your mood, and provide you with positive reinforcement.

-Developed by an addiction counselor from Harvard University, this free app helps you to track sobriety dates, share the tracking with others who are supporting you, shares a daily inspirational message, a chat forum, and help to find relevant resources and content.
+Developed by an addiction counselor from Harvard University, this free app helps you to track sobriety dates (sobriety counter) and share the tracking with others who are supporting you.
+This phone app also sends you daily messages to help you stay motivated, a chat forum, and help to find relevant educational resources and content.

 - Twenty-Four Hours a Day

-This app to support sobriety follows the daily inspirational messages from the print book that does the same.
-While this app isn’t free, the messages can be saved and you can scroll back to past messages and ahead to upcoming ones.
+This app is designed to support people in recovery by providing them with daily inspirational messages from their print book.
+While this app isn’t free, the supportive messages can be saved and you can scroll back to past messages and ahead to upcoming ones.

-Created by someone in recovery themselves to help them track their own milestones, this free app allows users to create sobriety clocks, track days sober, and anything else you may want to track.
-Nomo has the ability to share these trackers with accountability partners and share your progress on social media.
+Created by someone in recovery themselves to help them track their own sobriety milestones, this free app allows users to create sobriety clocks, track days sober, and anything else you may want to track.
+Nomo has the ability to share these trackers with accountability partners and share your progress on other social networks.

 - I Am Sober